 API Manager provides several client ID-based policies:

-When registering an application in an API portal, users obtain credentials, the client ID and client secret, that you configured when applying the policy.
+When registering an application in an Exchange portal (Nov 2017) or API portal (Jul 2017), client app developers obtain credentials, the client ID and client secret, that you configured when applying the policy.

 The information in these sections applies to all client ID-based policies.

-In Mule Runtime 3.8.0 and later, you can also select HTTP Basic Authorization Header to use Basic Authenication as the origin of the credentials.
+You can also select HTTP Basic Authorization Header to use Basic Authentication as the origin of the credentials.

-Users need to send a token in addition to an ID with every request to an API that enforces client id-Based policies.
-To obtain the ID and token, users request API access using the Request API Access control on the portal for the API.
+Users need to send a token in addition to an ID with every request to an API that enforces client ID-Based policies.
+To obtain the ID and token, client app developers request API access using the Request API Access control on the portal for the API.

-After users click the Request API Access button, they are prompted to select an existing application or create a new one.
+After users click Request API Access, they are prompted to select an existing application or create a new one.
 The request for API access can be automatically approved or, in the case of an client ID-, SLA-based policy, require approval by an admin of the API.

-Use Mule expressions to pass query parameters, client_id and client_secret, from an application to an API that enforces a client ID-based policy:
+For example, use the following Mule 3.x expression to pass in the client_id and client_secret in the HTTP headers from an application to an API that enforces a client ID-based policy: